Alex-Reyne/alex-reyne-portfolio/README.md

 It allows potential employers, recruiters, and freelance clients to get a quick overview of who I am and what I do.

+You can view the Live Version here: https://alexreyne.me/

 ## Showcase Video

 ![alex-reyne-video](https://github.com/Alex-Reyne/alex-reyne-portfolio/blob/main/public/images/alex-reyne-portfolio.gif?raw=true)